IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 The TCP Authentication Option (TCP-AO) {{RFC5925}} provides integrity protection for long-lived TCP connections.
 It assumes that the communicating hosts share a Master Key Tuple (MKT).
-This MKT is used to derived traffic keys that allow to authenticate the packets exchanged by the two hosts.
+This MKT is used to derive traffic keys to authenticate the TCP packets exchanged by the two hosts.
 TCP-AO supports different authentication algorithms {{RFC5926}}.

 TCP-AO protects the integrity of all the packets exchanged during a TCP connection, including the SYNs.
-Such a protection is important for some services, but many applications would benefit from the integrity protection offered by TCP-AO, notably against RST attacks.
-Unfortunately, for many applications that use long-lived TCP connections, having an existing MKT on the client and the server before establishing a connection is a severe limitation from a deployment viewpoint.
+Such a protection is important for some specific services, but many applications would benefit from the integrity protection offered by TCP-AO, notably against RST attacks.
+Unfortunately, from a deployment viewpoint, for many applications that use long-lived TCP connections having an existing MKT on the client and the server before establishing a connection is a severe limitation.

 This document proposes a way to derive a MKT from the TLS secure handshake {{RFC8446}}.
 Before the TLS handshake completes, this document defines default keys which offer a limited protection to the first TCP packets of the connection.
 These default keys are then replaced by secure keys to protect the integrity of subsequent packets past the TLS handshake.
-This prevents packet injection attacks that could result in the failure of TLS connections.
+This prevents packet injection attacks that could result in the failure of the TLS connection.

 This document is organised as follows.
 We provide a brief overview of Opportunistic TCP-AO in section {{overview}}.
 Then section {{format}} discusses the